in5 Help Documentation

 Form elements and most actions the can be applied within the Buttons and Forms panel are supported by in5.
 For an updated listed of all InDesign interactive features supported by in5, see http://ajarproductions.com/pages/products/in5/features.php.

-Double-click the installer that matches your operating system (Windows or Mac) and follow the onscreen instructions.
+Double-click the installer that matches your operating system (Windows or Mac) and follow the onscreen instructions (additional instructions available in the README.txt file).
 Once installed, restart InDesign if it is open.

-To export an InDesign document to HTML5, choose File > Export HTML5 with in5, which will open the in5 export dialog.
+To export an InDesign document to HTML5 with full control over all options, choose in5 > Export HTML5 with in5, which will open the in5 export dialog.
 Click OK to export the document (the options inside the dialog are detailed in the paragraphs that follow).

 The in5 Export Dialog